JocCordova/XAIplayground/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-A project tutorial can be found in /pipeline/Tutorial.ipynb
+An example project can be found in /pipeline/AcademicPerformance.ipynb

-A short tutorial on the plots can be found in /pipeline/Plots.ipynb
+An example of data exploration can be found in /pipeline/DataVisualization.ipynb

 <!-- CONTACT -->
 ## Contact